useraccessdenied/dl_project/README.md

 The system uses Large Language Models to generate follow-up questions that progressively increase in cognitive complexity from basic recall (Level 1) to advanced creation (Level 6) according to Bloom's Revised Taxonomy.
 Generated questions are evaluated using the GriceWise framework based on conversational principles.

 ### Key Components
-- **B-FQG Generator**: Creates 5 follow-up questions per seed question across cognitive levels
+- **B-FQG Generator**: Creates 5 follow-up questions per seed question across cognitive levels (Understand to Create).
+Uses a focused, independent generation strategy for each level to ensure high quality.
-- **GriceWise Evaluator**: Assesses questions using Gricean Maxims (Quality, Quantity, Relation, Manner)
+- **GriceWise Evaluator**: Assesses questions using Gricean Maxims (Quality, Quantity, Relation, Manner).
-- **Interactive REPL**: Command-line interface for experimentation
-- **Batch Processing**: Automated evaluation of multiple question sets
+- **Recursive Pipeline**: Iteratively refines questions by clustering them into high/low quality groups and using the high-quality examples to prompt-tune the model for subsequent iterations.

 ## Installation